 The wide range of university courses accepted reflects the breadth of our students' interests and talents, among them Actuarial Science, Civil Engineering, English Literature with Creative Writing, European Politics, Film-making, Fine Arts, Geography, Law, Marine Biology, Mechanical Engineering, Medicine, Neuroscience, Pharmacy, Philosophy, Property Management, Psychology, Photography.

-One student will take up a prestigious degree apprenticeship with Rolls Royce in the autumn.
+In 2018, one student took up a prestigious degree apprenticeship with Rolls-Royce in the autumn.

 of the pupils